Overview

 Conclusion

-Given the information for the requirements of e-invoicing for B2B the plans are still expected to follow the current schedule.
-However, given the situation decisions might change.
+Regarding the information for the requirements of e-invoicing for B2B, the plans are still expected to follow the current schedule.
+However, given the situation, decisions might change.
+You can find more details here.